Some of the best art on the Island is found on the streets.

 For local artists like Alexis Bousquet, Vero Rivera, Celso González, and Bob Snow, urban art is not about just painting a mural, but the experiences that surround the work.
 It is the conversation with a neighbor, the food you savor, the beaches you admire, the stories you hear while bar-hopping, and the rhythms that captivate you.

-Enjoying street art in Puerto Rico can be as easy as walking down the street or as intensive as a dedicated road trip around the island on the hunt for murals and installations.
-Whether it is casually bumping into an impressive work of art on the side of a building or purposely scouting out internationally recognized artists, there’s no wrong way to enjoy the island during your visit.
+Enjoying street art in Puerto Rico can be as easy as walking down the street or as intensive as a dedicated road trip around the Island on the hunt for murals and installations.
+Whether you casually bump into an impressive work of art on the side of a building or purposely scout out internationally recognized artists, there’s no wrong way to enjoy Puerto Rico during your visit.

 Here’s a selection of some of the most popular works by local artists and where to find them: